-The Company's financial instruments include cash and accounts payable and accrued liabilities.
+The Company's financial instruments include cash and cash equivalents, and accounts payable and accrued liabilities.
 The carrying values of these financial instruments reported in the statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.
-As at December 31, 2022 and 2021, the Company had no instruments to classify in the fair value hierarchy.
+As at December 31, 2023 and 2022, the Company had no instruments to classify in the fair value hierarchy.